mod-cpp/pacman/exercises/22/pellet_closest_to_pacman/README.md

 Implement [PacManAI::pelletClosestToPacman](../../../lib/PacManAI.cpp) and test your implementation with the test in [testPacmanAI.cpp](../../../test/testPacmanAI.cpp) called _"Find pellet closest to PacMan"_

 The function should return the position of the pellet that is "closest" to PacMan.
-One implementation could be to sort the vector of pellets by the distance they have to PacMan, and then return the first one.

 ```cpp
 GridPosition PacManAI::pelletClosestToPacman(GridPosition pacmanGridPosition,